Boston Latin School

 - Challenging honors curriculum with 24 different Advanced Placement courses in addition to regular course offerings

-- Small Learning Communities for grade 7 and grade 8 to ease the transition into BLS’s demanding academic environment
+- Small Learning Communities for grades 7 and 8 to ease the transition into BLS’s demanding academic environment

 - Many awards

-- Outstanding choral and instrumental music, with musicians selected for district, All State and performance with the Boston Pops
+- Outstanding choral and instrumental music.
+Some musicians have been selected to perform with the Boston Pops

 - Extensive extracurricular, athletic, community service and artistic opportunities